You want smart political talk without the meltdowns?

 All these people saying this is the worst thing that ever happened.

-Not only, I mean, as a guy who came in and I did the original numbers in the Reagan transition with my dear friend John Rutledge, and we were supply siders and free market guys, and we showed that lower tax rates across the board would boost the economy.
+Not only, I mean, as a guy who came in, I did the original numbers in the Reagan transition with my dear friend John Rutledge.

-So you know, we were slammed left and right, and of course, President Reagan was slammed constantly.
+And, of course, President Reagan was slammed constantly.

-JFK was the first supply cider and it worked.
+JFK was the first supply cider, and it worked.

-So for the naysayers out there, hey, look, let's take a look at history.
+So, for the naysayers out there, hey, look, let's take a look at history.

 When we've tried these things, it has worked.

-Yeah, no, this is a fascinating book.
+Yeah, now, this is a fascinating book.

-You should read this book because when Reagan uh came up with these policies, everybody though New York Times, everybody writing this is crazy uh help what a terrible policy, not realizing JFK had started this, and Larry Cudlow's written a book called JFK and the Reagan Revolution.
+You should read this book because when Reagan came up with these policies, everybody, the New York Times, everybody's been writing this crazy help.

-It's uh and I'm glad you wrote that book because people don't get that connection.
+I'm glad you wrote that book because people don't get that connection.

-And JFK turned around uh actually Eisenhower policies.
+And JFK turned around actually Eisenhower policies.

 I mean, Republicans were against tax cuts.

-But interestingly, a Republican Treasury Secretary named Douglas Dillon advised JFK to ignore his council of economic advisors, which wanted big spending programs.
+But interestingly, a Republican Treasury Secretary named Douglas Dillon advised JFK to ignore his Council of Economic Advisors, which wanted big spending programs.

 They put that in.